ocaml/ocaml.org/data/cookbook/date-and-time/get-today-date/00-stdlib.md

 ---
 packages: []
-sections:
-- filename: main.ml
-  language: ocaml
 code_blocks:
 - explanation: |
     Use the `unix` library, which ships with OCaml's standard library, and provides functions to work with dates and times.
 You can use the `Unix` module to get the current date and time:
   code: |
     let today = Unix.localtime (Unix.time ());;
     let day = today.Unix.tm_mday;;
 - explanation: Months are 0 to 11.
   code: let month = today.Unix.tm_mon + 1;;
 - explanation: Years since 1900.
   code: let year = today.Unix.tm_year + 1900;;
 - explanation: |
     You can use the `Printf` module to print the date:
   code: |
     Printf.printf "The current date is %04d-%02d-%02d\n"
       year month day;;
 ---

 - **Understanding `Unix.localtime` and `Unix.time`:** The `Unix.localtime` function converts a timestamp obtained from `Unix.time` (which returns the current time since the Unix epoch) into a local time, represented by a `tm` structure.
 This structure includes fields like `tm_year`, `tm_mon`, and `tm_mday` for year, month, and day, respectively.